Cobrettie/Applied-JavaScript-Sprint-Challenge/README.md

 1. What is the DOM?

+1.A) DOM, known as the Document Object Model, is an object representation of all elements in a web page.

 2. What is an event?

+2.A) An event is any user interaction with a web page.
+Click, scroll, keypress, etc.

 3. What is an event listener?

+3.A) An event listener tracks(listens for) events, and the corresponding action to be taken once the event being listened for is fired.

 4. Why would we convert a NodeList into an Array?

+4.)
+One reason would be to give your converted NodeList access to all of JavaScript's array methods.

 5. What is a component?

+5.A) Components are single modular pieces of code, usually re-useable.
+Think of buttons, cards, modals, etc.

 ### Git Set up